fkarg/fkarg.github.io/staged/local-jekyll.md

 ---
 When making visual changes on [my blog][blog], I used to _make a commit_ and _wait_ until GitHub pages rebuilt and published the site again.
-This takes somewhere between half a minute and several.
+This takes somewhere between half a minute and up to several minutes.
 It works, but requires a lot of waiting and iterations to reach satisfactory results.
 At some point, I just googled how to run jekyll locally on [NixOS][nixos].

 In this post, I will give you some resources and ideas how to do it yourself.
 Feel free to follow what works, and ignore what does not.
+You don't need to be on `NixOS` -- all you need is `nix`, and I'll show you how.

 * TOC
 {:toc}
 ---

 ### Early Beginnings
-I started out by copying from [this blog post][nix-orig], but I soon begun making changes and adapting it here and there.
+I started out by copying from [this blog post][nix-orig], and soon started making changes here and there.

 In preparation for this post, I tried to reproduce and update my original setup, and I spectacularly failed rebuilding it: `nokogiri`, a dependency of